eProsima/Integration-Service-docs/docs/communicatedds.rst

 Creating new routes
 -------------------

-With the knowledge acquired after study and solve this scenario, you should be able to add new connectors between both *DDS Worlds* or other *DDS World* (like a new *DDS World C* for example) following this steps:
+With the knowledge acquired after studying and solving this scenario, it could be possible to add new connectors between both *DDS Worlds* or other *DDS World* (like a new *DDS World C* for example) following this steps:

-- Create and configure the needed :ref:`Fast-RTPS profiles` in your XML configuration file.
+- Create and configure the needed :ref:`Fast-RTPS profiles` in the XML configuration file.
-- Create the needed :ref:`Connectors` in your XML configuration file.
+- Create the needed :ref:`Connectors` in the XML configuration file.
-- Executing *IS* with your XML configuration file.
+- Executing *IS* with the XML configuration file.

 .. image:: DDS_ROUTES.png
     :align: center